ADVANTAGES OF CELLULAR FRACTION-LINE TECHNOLOGY

 - Increased bio-activity from preservation of cellular integrity (no mechanical grinding)

-- Porous particle structure increased surface area per unit of weight (see photo above)
+- Porous particle structure increased surface area per unit of weight (see photo below)

 - Consistent drying at lower temperatures